tanyayt/udacity_data_scientist/starbucks_optimizing_app_offers/README.md

     -   amount: (numeric) money spent in "transaction"
     -   reward: (numeric) money gained from "offer completed"
 -   time: (numeric) hours after start of test

+## File Organization

+*   `/data` folder has all the raw data files
+*
+*   `/image` folder contains all image files, generated from

+## Acknowledgement

+I would like to thank Udacity's Data Scientist Nanodegree program for providing guidance in this project, and Starbucks for providing the data and business context.